Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 If you have any issues in getting this sorted, do not hesitate to join our [support server](https://cakeybot.app/discord)!

+# Additional Customization
+Once you have setup and configured your bot you can setup additional customizations like custom API keys, custom embed colors and more.
+Simply login to the web dashboard, select the server you want to configure and navigate to the "Custom Bot" page.

 # Increasing Number of Allowed Servers
 > Currently Custom Bots are limited to a singular server.
 If you need more than one server, you can purchase additional Custom Bot subscriptions.
 {.is-warning}